Did you know that Portugal was one of the major empires in the world in the 14th and 15th centuries?

 1. Pena Palace

 Pena Palace isn’t just one of the most famous palaces in Portugal, it’s also one of the most famous palaces in the world!
-It’s located in the Sintra Hills near Lisbon and is considered to the ultimate example of a 19th-century romanticist palace.
+It’s located in the Sintra Hills near Lisbon and is considered the ultimate example of a 19th-century romanticist palace.

-A monastery stood in its location for multiple centuries until it was completely destroyed by the 1755 earthquake in Lisbon.
+A monastery stood in its location for multiple centuries until it was destroyed by the 1755 earthquake in Lisbon.
 It wasn’t until 1842 that King Ferdinand commissioned the construction of a summer residence for the Portuguese Royal Family.
 He engaged German engineer Wilhelm Ludwig von Eschwege, and the amazing palace was completed in 1854.

 2. Jerónimos Monastery